 The pricing of MMS and SMS messages are primarily affected by the delivery method that is involved in sending it to the recipient.
 SMS messages are transmitted using a traditional process that involves passing through various base stations and different servers.

 MMS messages are sent using sophisticated communication methods, which is what allows the user to distribute images and media.
 An MMS message also uses TCP/IP technology to encode and decode the message from the sender to the recipient.

 That makes it easier for MMS to entail media files embedded in the message and has a significantly higher limit of characters.
 The many different factors that make MMS peculiar are due to this major difference in the delivery system.

 That is why MMS will give the recipient an option to download the media entailed by the message.
 TCP/IP messaging works through the internet protocol, so in essence, the sender uploads the content and the recipient downloads it when receiving it.

 Difference between SMS and MMS use in marketing

-Since SMS and MMS have different formatting and are sent using different protocols, it is important to know the difference of these messaging systems from a marketing perspective.
+Since SMS and MMS have different formatting and are sent using different protocols, it is important to know the difference between these messaging systems from a marketing perspective.

 The use of SMS has been widespread because of the open rates of these texts.
 It may be easy to ignore an email but not a message that constantly shows an unread notification.
 Emails can be used for different purposes in marketing, like reminding customers that you are still there when they are starting to grow cold.

 They can also be used for location-based messaging as well as time-sensitive texts.
-MMS’ also have the same benefits but they tend to have more success than bland emails.
-Since you can enter more characters, the content you’ll write won’t be limited to only just a few words.
-Rather it will be more descriptive and informative.
+MMS messages have more success than bland emails since you can enter more characters, add images, and create a descriptive, informative message.